ctadeusa/sdlf-ppb-br/docs/README.md

     This will launch CloudFormation stacks to deploy the foundational data lake resources in the account.
 You can follow the progress of this operation in the CloudFormation console:

-5. (Min 35) Deploying a team.
+5. Deploying a team.
 Once the foundations stacks are in CREATE_COMPLETE, we can provision an SDLF team.

     - In the terminal, pull the sdlf-team repository using the following commands.